Glass Trinity, Chapter 11: Bonds of Fate

 "Mito, I'm glad you're here," Ensui said.
 "Hashirama and I were just discussing where to go from here.
 Sit."

-Mito obeyed but she shot her father a quizzical look, which he did not return.
-She took a seat next to him on the floor at a low table and folded her hands on her lap.
-Hashirama remained standing a little ways off and made no move to join them.
+Mito took a seat next to Ensui on the floor at a low table and folded her hands on her lap, wondering what this was all about.
+Hashirama remained standing.
 Looking up at him like this, the casual greeting he'd given her seemed so far off.

 "Hashirama, you were saying," Ensui said.